 On the other hand, adjusting your status will cost anywhere between $750-$1,225 including the biometrics fee.
 Therefore, on the surface, consular processing is the cheaper option.
-However, if you need to travel overseas to the U.S. consulate or embassy in your home country, you will need to factor in your traveling cost.
+However, if you must travel overseas to the U.S. consulate or embassy in your home country, you must factor in your traveling cost.

-Your priority date is defined as the day that the USCIS receives your I-140 petition.
+Your priority date is the day the USCIS receives your I-140 petition.

-One of the major benefits of the EB-1 category is that the final action dates are usually current for most countries.
-You can check the latest visa bulletin here to see which countries if any, have wait times.
+One of the significant benefits of the EB-1 category is that the final action dates are usually current for most countries.
+You can check the latest visa bulletin here to see which countries, if any, have wait times.

-The reason for the waiting times is because the Department of State only allots a certain number of immigrant visas to be issued annually for each country.
-If more people from a particular country apply than there are visas available, then a backlog will build.
+The reason for the waiting times is that the Department of State only allows a certain number of immigrant visas to be issued annually for each country.
+When the demand for visas from a particular country exceeds the available supply, then a backlog will build.

 When your priority date matches or passes the final action date in your category, a visa number will be made available.
 You can then file your I-485 to adjust your status or make your consular appointment.